Skip to main content

 Crossroads Village and Huckleberry Railroad

 This is a Greenfield Village-style historical attraction slightly north of the city.
 Here you’ll find early 1900s amusement rides, a restored schoolhouse and general store, a grist mill, a paddleboat, and a restored steam locomotive that takes visitors on a 40-minute ride along the remaining portion of an old passenger rail line.
-The villages of Genesee, Otisville, Otter Lake, and Fostoria were connected to Flint by this same train in the late nineteeth century.
+The villages of Genesee, Otisville, Otter Lake, and Fostoria were connected to Flint by this same train in the late nineteenth century.

 Fun fact: One of the restored buildings in the village, the Mason Tavern, was moved there from my neighborhood!
 It was originally located at the intersection of Fenton Road and Grand Blanc Road nearby where Cobblestone Lounge is today.